glitchdotcom/friendly-words/README.md

 It's OK for a word to be duplicated between the objects and predicates lists so long as that word is valid in both contexts,  e.g. "buffalo-buffalo" or "blue-blue".

-Within either file, however, the words should be distinct, lower case, and contain only alphabetic characters.
+Within a given file, the words should be alphabetized, distinct, and contain only lower-case alphabetic ASCII characters.
 These constraints are checked at build time.

 Made by [Fog Creek](https://fogcreek.com/)
 -------------------